banzaicloud/banzai-charts/productinfo/README.md

 # Productinfo Chart

-[Productinfo](https://github.com/banzaicloud/productinfo) Instance recommender is a building block of the Hollowtrees project.
+[Productinfo](https://github.com/banzaicloud/productinfo) Provides resource and pricing information about products available on supported cloud providers - it is a building block of the Hollowtrees project.

 ## tl;dr: